vGEMIA/LogiTycoon.com-Translations/README.md

 When everything is okay, press the "Propose File Change" button at the bottom of the page.

 After this, request your changes in the master code, by creating a pull request.
 Just click on the "Create Pull Request" button on the next site that showed.
+(Sometimes you have to press this button twice.)

 Now your're done with editing and saving the file - you made a request to us that you want to change your edited lines in your language-pack.